benmvp/react-workshop/src/testing/04-callbacks-components/README.md

 ## Tasks

 Let's finally write tests for the `Page` container component.
 It has very little DOM, but acts as a coordinator for all of the other child components within it.
+It operates exclusively off of event handlers for its child components.

 Create [`containers/Page.test.js`](containers/Page.test.js) and let's create some tests for the simple action event handlers it receives: